wolfgangmm/existdb-static/README.md

 ### Image Handling

-Images are automatically optimized using Eleventy's image plugin:
-- Supports multiple formats (AVIF, WebP, JPEG)
-- Automatic lazy loading
-- Responsive sizing
-- Place images in `public/img/` and reference them in your content
+Place images in `public/img/` and reference them in your content using `/img/` as prefix.

 ## Deployment